Early Bird Summer Header - Images

 Barcelona Tipsy Tour: Sangria and Stories

-Get a real taste of the Catalan capital on our Barcelona Tipsy Tour.
-Starting at 8pm, as night starts to get going, in El Born district, the Tipsy Tour is more than just a bar crawl; it's a unique nightlife experience that brings together fun, young travellers and wows them with sexy, scandalous stories.
+Starting in El Born district at 8pm, before the night gets going, the Tipsy Tour is more than just a bar crawl; it’s a unique nightlife experience that brings together fun, young travellers and wows them with sexy, scandalous stories.

 Book Your Barcelona Tipsy Tour